hoffmangroup/genomedata/doc/genomedata.rst

 genomedata-load-seq
 -------------------

 This command adds the provided sequence files to the specified Genomedata, archive creating it if it does not already exist.
-Sequence files should be in
-|sequence file formats| format.
-Gaps of >= 100,000 base pairs
-(specified as :option:`gap-length`) in the reference sequence, are used to divide the sequence into supercontigs.
-The FASTA sequence identifier will be used as the name for the chromosomes/scaffolds created within the Genomedata archive and must be consistent between these sequence files and the data loaded later with :ref:`genomedata-load-data`.
+Sequence files should be in |sequence file formats| format.
+Gaps of >= 100,000 base pairs (specified as :option:`gap-length`) in the reference sequence, are used to divide the sequence into supercontigs.
+The FASTA definition line will be used as the name for the chromosomes/scaffolds created within the Genomedata archive and must be consistent between these sequence files and the data loaded later with :ref:`genomedata-load-data`.
+See :ref:`this example
-See :ref:`this example <genomedata-load-example>` for details.
+<genomedata-load-example>` for details.

 ::